Supplemental Explanations to Improve Comprehension of and Trust in Soil Health Cards

 Results

-We find that the treatments significantly improved farmer understanding of SHCs as well as trust.
-All three treatments dramatically improve participants’ ability to interpret fertilizer recommendations from the SHC, with between 36 and 50 percentage points higher comprehension among treated individuals.
-Of the three treatments, gains are found as being highest in the agronomist intervention, followed closely by video and audio.
-We find that farmers in each of the three treatment groups are more likely to report trusting recommendations compared to those in the SHC-only group.
-Farmers visited by an agronomist are 11.1 percentage points more likely than the SHC-only group to report fully trusting recommendations in the SHC, and those who received the audio or video treatment are 5-7 percentage points more likely to report fully trusting recommendations.
-We cannot detect a difference in trust between recipients of low-recommendation and high-recommendation soil health cards.
+We find that the treatments significantly improved farmer understanding of SHCs as well as farmer trust in SHCs.
+All three treatments dramatically improved participants’ ability to interpret fertilizer recommendations from the SHC, with between 36 and 50 pp higher comprehension among treated individuals.
+Of the three treatments, gains were highest in the agronomist intervention, followed closely by the video and audio supplements.
+Farmers in all three treatment groups were more likely to report trusting the SHC recommendations than farmers in the SHC-only group.
+Farmers visited by an agronomist were 11.1 pp more likely, and farmers who received the audio or video treatment were 5–7 pp more likely, to report fully trusting the SHC recommendations, compared to farmers in the SHC-only group.
+We could not detect a difference in trust between recipients of low-recommendation and high-recommendation SHCs.